The 5 Best Mobile Credit Card Readers for Your Small Business in 2020

-A mobile point-of-sale system, or mPOS, is a program that runs on smartphones or tablets and uses software to process business transactions like a traditional POS terminal.
-The advantage of an mPOS is that it can function without the need for expensive electronic cash registers or merchant services—and it can be used just about anywhere.
+A mobile point-of-sale system, or mPOS system, is a program that runs on a smartphone or tablet and uses software to process business transactions like a traditional POS terminal.
+The advantage of an mPOS system is that it can function without the need for expensive electronic cash registers or merchant services—and it can be used just about anywhere.

-With 50% of your customers often going without cash,2 having a mobile card reader is a must—especially if your business is one of these:
+With 50% of your customers often going without cash,2 having a mobile card reader is a must.

 What are NFC, EMV, and magstripe readers?